 Stefan’s Wizard backpack is very well organized with lost of pockets, and also bottom access for the main compartment.
 I was a bit concerned with my Brenta because it has only one large compartment where you throw all your stuff in with no bottom access.
 It also has a top compartment with multiple pockets in it, and the exterior elastic pocket.
 So far they served me well, and I haven’t had any problems finding or accessing my things.

-Regarding comfortability, we even used the backpacks while biking the Gap of Dunloe in Ireland.
-They are not made for biking, but you can’t really carry a backpack for everything while traveling.
+Regarding comfortability, we even used the backpacks while cycling the Gap of Dunloe in Ireland.
+They are not made for cycling, but you can’t really carry a backpack for everything while traveling.
 For us one backpack has to serve multiple purposes, and the Vaude backpacks did that successfully.

 Other Hiking Resources

 We would love to hear your thoughts on these backpacks, so if you have experience with any of them please let us know in the comments below.

 We’re going to compare these backpacks in more detail in order to make a decision for ourselves.
 If you wish to learn more about them as well, write a comment or contact us for details.

 - What You Should Know Before Hiking in Madeira, Portugal

 - What Is Height Vertigo And How To Cope With It

 - How to stay safe when going to see an erupting volcano

 - The Hiking Gear And Equipment Essentials for Cold Weather